 To turn the issues map on and off:

 Click the Issues map button to the left of the time bar.

 To set the issues map to show all issues or only those for a specific subject:

-From the Current Subject list at the top of the Shogun Post window, select the required option.
+From the Current Subject list, select the required option.

 Note that you can snap the 3D view to the selected subject by clicking the Snap 3D view buttonto the right of the Current Subject list.

 Find issues using the Data Health view